fabienb4/meteor-jsdoc/README.md

 Meteor JSDoc is a command line tool which will help with generating documentation for your Meteor project.
 The result?
 A website like [Meteor Docs](http://docs.meteor.com/#/full/).

+> meteor-jsdoc now uses the development version of jsdoc to provide ES6 support until it is officially released.
+You might encounter some issues due to jsdoc itself not meteor-jsdoc.
+If you don't need ES6 support see [Installation](#installation) to install the last version of meteor-jsdoc which isn't using the development version of jsdoc.

 **Table of Contents**

 - [Features](#features)